What is a SIC Code?

 What is a NAICS Code?

-In 1997, the North America Free Trade Agreement (NAFTA) between the United States, Mexico, and Canada prompted the need to expand beyond SIC codes.
+In 1997, the North American Free Trade Agreement (NAFTA) between the United States, Mexico, and Canada prompted the need to expand beyond SIC codes.
 The North American Industry Classification System, or NAICS, replaced the SIC code system.
 NAICS codes also emerged to help federal statistical agencies classify new and emerging industries.

 Despite NAICS codes essentially replacing SIC, many businesses and some government agencies, such as the SEC, still use SIC codes.
 Many companies have both a SIC and NAICS code.